SAP/spartacus-docs/_pages/ccp/configurable-products-integration.md

 ## Browser Refresh

 When users refresh the browser, the product configuration is reset to the default configuration (unlike in the Accelerator).
 Users will therefore have to reconfigure their products after reloading the page.

-## Configuring Spartacus for Configurable Products Integration

-After you have set up your Spartacus storefront (see [Building the Spartacus Storefront Using 3.x Libraries]({{ site.baseurl }}{% link _pages/install/building-the-spartacus-storefront-from-libraries.md %})), install the Product Configurator library by running the following command from within the root directory of your storefront app:

-`ng add @spartacus/product-configurator`

-This will modify your application using schematics and include the modules needed to launch the library.

-Note that at runtime, most of the libary is loaded lazily when the configurator is first loaded.
-This is done for performance reasons.

-## Extending Spartacus for Configurable Products Integration

-No special extensibility is available for this feature.

 ## Features Currently Not Supported for Configurable Products